 The route ascends the South Face of the Piz Ciavazes.
 Park on Sella Pass road just below the face in a large pull out just above a hairpin turn.
 Look for a climbers trail that leads up to the base.
 The route ascends the wall immediatly left of the large cleft (see photos).

 There are a number of pins in place.
-Also brings a selection of nuts and slings.
-A few small cams could also be useful.
+Also brings a selection of nuts, cams and and slings.
+A few small cams could also useful.

 View from the top of pitch 5.